farrel/simplecheck/README.md

     check( password, password_confirmation, lambda{ |pwd| !Dictionary.check( pwd )})

 ### Block Check

-A block can be passed to `check`, with the arguments passed to `check` then passed individually to the block.
-This is useful to check multiple arguments which are required to be an argument to a check:
+A block can be passed to `check`, with the arguments passed to `check` then passed individually to the block.:

     check( a, b, c ) do |n|
       n.modulo?(2).zero?
     end

- This is syntactic sugar for the Proc case equality check.
+This is syntactic sugar for the Proc Case Equality check.

 License
 -------